pymupdf/PyMuPDF-Utilities/textbox-extraction/readme.md

 ----------

 ## 2. `Page.getText("text", clip=rect)`
 This is one of the old, standard extraction methods.
 The `clip` parameter is new and was introduced in version 1.17.7.
-If `clip`is set, the result looks like the previous method's out, except that there always is a final line break.
+If `clip`is set, the result looks like the previous method's output, except that there always is a final line break.

 ----------